IoC-Sunderland/stu-repo/README.md

 Hi Stu!

-This sort of resolves your issue but it will onkly work for one item at a item beacuse the dictionaries are not stored anywhere.
+This sort of resolves your issue but it will only work for one item at a item beacuse the dictionaries are not stored anywhere.

 You could create a list of dictionaries and add each item to that list and render the list.